 There are a few states that require employers to grant their employees unpaid leave if they’re selected as a poll worker (for example, in Wisconsin, the law requires employers to grant unpaid leave to any employees serving as an election official for the entire 24-hour period of Election Day, as long as the employee gives the employer at least seven days’ notice).
 But even if your state doesn’t require you to give your employees time off to work the polls, you may want to consider giving them the day off.

-Even if you don’t give paid time off, make sure you’re not impeding your employees’ ability to vote.
+If you’re unable to provide paid time off to vote, be sure you’re not impeding your employees’ ability to vote.
 Most states ban employers from penalizing or firing their employees for taking time off to vote, even if the state has no voting leave laws.